According to a study performed by McKinsey, global digitalization has accelerated by 7 years in 2020 alone.

 Post-Service Customer Satisfaction Surveys

 You should send these customer satisfaction surveys right after a customer’s interaction with the company.
 Be it a purchase or a customer support interaction.
-You can conduct these surveys by live chat, email, or phone.
+You can conduct these surveys with a live chat tool, via email, or by phone.

 Email Customer Satisfaction Surveys